-Swimming is a Girl Scout tradition that builds fitness, leadership and team-building skills.
-Your troop can swim in pools, water parks, or natural bodies of water like oceans, rivers or lakes.
-Safety is one of the keys to having fun in the water.
+Swimming is a Girl Scout tradition that builds fitness, leadership, and team-building skills.
+Your troop can swim in pools, water parks, or natural bodies of water such as oceans, rivers, or lakes.
+Safety is one of the keys to having fun in the water, and so it's important to confirm each swimmer's ability to swim ahead of time, whenever possible.
 Consult a local parks and recreation department, YMCA, or American Red Cross for swimming lessons.
-There is a swim test form provided below at the end of this Swimming chapter to document a girl's successful completion of swimming test and to categorize her swimming ability level.
+There is also a sample swim assessment provided at the end of this activity checkpoint to document completion of the swim assessment and to categorize swimming ability level.